wcarmon/docs/web/websockets.md

     - Otherwise, just use [gRPC](https://grpc.io/)
 1. WebSockets can be CPU/IO taxing and therefore drain a mobile device's battery.
 1. After connecting, WebSocket message don't have headers (unless you add your own to the message structure)
-    1. Even the handshake won't allow headers, so auth requires Auth Messages
+    1. Even the handshake won't allow headers, see [Auth](TODO) section below
     1. [OpenTelemetry Context propagation](https://opentelemetry.io/docs/concepts/context-propagation/) requires you to send your own [traceparent](https://www.w3.org/TR/trace-context/#traceparent-header) as part of a message (and inject and extract)
 1. json as [string/text](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send#string) is fine since the browser [natively supports JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse)
     1. ~~ArrayBuffer~~, ~~Blob~~, etc don't make as much sense, unless you have really strict IO constraints